markusheimerl/transformer/README.md

 # transformer
 A transformer implementation

 Consider a transformer operating on batched sequences of shape (batch_size × seq_len × d_model).
 The architecture consists of alternating self-attention and multilayer perceptron layers with residual connections.
-Each transformer layer applies attention followed by a feed-forward network.
 The forward propagation for a single layer follows:

 $$
 \begin{align*}